 As a boy growing up, I watched Mr. Rogers on TV every day and as a parent I watched it with my son.
 Over the years not much has changed with the show; it is still the same house, the same trolley to take you to a world of make believe, the same puppets, and the same opening song.
 In every episode Mr. Rogers always asked the same question at the end of his song: “Would you like to be my neighbor?”

 This morning I want to look at a familiar story in the Bible, which asks a similar question about being a neighbor.
 It is perhaps the most well-known parable in the Bible.
 It’s definitely one of my favorites!
-It is found in Luke 10:29-37 and is the parable of the Good Samaritan.
+It’s found in Luke 10:29-37.

 25 On one occasion an expert in the law stood up to test Jesus.
 “Teacher,” he asked, “what must I do to inherit eternal life?”